Simulation of Lindblad equations for quarkonium in the quark-gluon plasma: Numerical simulation

-{\it Applicability of dipole approximation.---} In the relativistic heavy-ion collisions, the typical lifetime of the QGP fireball is $\tau_{\rm hic}\sim 10{\rm fm} \sim 250/M$ for $M=5{\rm GeV}$.
-This time scale is comparable to the equilibration time for bottom quarks $\tau_{\rm eq}\simeq 236/M$ at $T=0.1M$ and is shorter than $\tau_{\rm eq}\propto 1/T^2$ at lower temperatures.
+In the relativistic heavy-ion collisions, the typical lifetime of the QGP fireball is $\tau_{\rm hic}\sim 10{\rm fm} \sim 250/M$ for bottom quark mass $M\approx 4.8{\rm GeV}$.
+This time scale is comparable to the equilibration time for bottom quarks $\tau_{\rm eq}\simeq 236/M$ at $T=0.1M$ and is shorter than $\tau_{\rm eq}$ at lower temperatures because $\tau_{\rm eq}\propto 1/T^2$.
 In such time scales, as we show below, the dipole approximation turns out to be applicable for the ground state occupation number $N_s^{(0)}(t)$.
 In Fig.~\ref{fig:simplification}, we compare the simulations of the Lindblad model \eqref{eq:Lindblad} and its dipole limit \eqref{eq:Lindblad_dipole_HC} for $\gamma_2$ only ($U(r)$ is not approximated by the small $r$ expansion).
 Semi-quantitative agreement is found until $t=5\tau_{\rm eq}$ or longer from IC~1 (Fig.~\ref{fig:simplification}(a)) and for $t\lesssim 1.5\tau_{\rm eq}$ from IC~2 (Fig.~\ref{fig:simplification}(b)).

 From IC~1, the initial ground state is excited to the octet by the Lindblad operator $C_+(k)$ or $C_+$.
 There are two effects that allow us to neglect the probability of returning back to the singlet ground state --- (i) The octet pair repels each other and the wave function gets extended so that the spatial overlap to the ground state becomes smaller, and (ii) The probability of flipping octet to singlet is suppressed by $\sim 1/N_c^2=1/9$ at large $N_c$ compared to that into an octet \cite{Escobedo:2020tuc, Akamatsu:2021vsh}.
 Therefore, the time evolution of $N_s^{(0)}(t)$ is mostly governed by the excitation process by $C_+(k)$, whose coupling to a small ground state is well approximated by $C_+$.
 To confirm this interpretation, we also compare the numerical results and the decay formula $N_s^{(0)}(t)=e^{-\Gamma_0 t}$ with